treasure-data/td-agent/README.md

 # About

-The event collector daemon, for Treasure Data Cloud.
+The event collector daemon, for Treasure Data.
 This daemon collects various types of logs/events via various way, and transfer them to the cloud.

-For more about Treasure Data, see <http://treasure-data.com/>.
+For more about Treasure Data, see the [homepage](http://treasure-data.com/), and the [documentation](http://docs.treasure-data.com/).

-For full documentation see <http://docs.treasure-data.com/>.
+td-agent is open sourced as [fluentd project](http://github.com/fluent/).
+In other words, td-agent is a distribution package of fluentd.

 # Requirement